 I made one New Year’s Resolution this year.
-O N E. (I never make New Year’s Resolutions as I am terrible at sustaining anything for much more than a few weeks.)
+O N E.

-Just this—Take one day a week and work on your writing.
+It was this: Take one day a week and work on your writing.
 I’m a writer, I have this blog and I also write poetry.
 Some discipline in this writing endeavor would help, yes?
 Yes.
 In the past, my modus operandi has been to wait for Holy Spirit inspiration to strike and write ‘when I had time.’

 This year things would be different.